security-force-monitor/research-handbook/source/cross-referencing-claims.rst

 Cross-referencing is core to our approach because we do not grade one :ref:`publication` as any better than any other :ref:`publication`.
 In our experience official government sources have referenced non-existent geography, misidentified senior military commanders and contained other errors.
 This does not make them "low confidence" or "untrustworthy" sources of information, and that same principle applies to every other :ref:`publication` (some of which have also contained similar types of errors).

-The Montior's data structure allows for a range of cross-referencing.
+The Monitor's data structure allows for a range of cross-referencing.
 This could be something simple, such as comparing units or persons to one another, to more complex analysis bringing together multiple types of claims to resolve conflicts.
 A public note should always accompany any cross-referencing analysis, and the various citations used in that cross-referencing should also be listed in the citation field for the claim.
-Some examples below show how cross-referencing data can be used to determine when claims are should be coded as ``conflict``.
+Some examples below show how cross-referencing data can be used to determine when claims should be coded as ``conflict``.

 .. admonition:: Example: Incorrect Commander